ravn/dagger2-hello-world/README.md

-/* (Note: This is a valid Java source file)
+/*

 Dagger 2 Hello World
 ===

+[//]: # (Important:  As an experiment Main.java is also a valid markdown file copied unmodified to README.md, so only edit Main.java)

+For the impatient:
+---

+    mvn -q clean package exec:java

+outputs "Hello World".

+Background:
+---

 This project is a single file Hello World Dagger-2 Maven project for Java 8 and later.

-The idea was to demonstrate the minimal amount of work required as the official documentation at https://google.github.io/dagger/users-guide is targetted towards more experienced programmers.
-In other words this is _not_ a full Dagger tutorial.
+The idea is to demonstrate the minimal amount of work required to create a small command line application, as the official documentation at https://google.github.io/dagger/users-guide is targetted towards more experienced programmers.
+In other words, this is _not_ a full Dagger tutorial.

 The major difference between Dagger and most other Dependency Injection frameworks is that Dagger does all its heavy lifting in the compilation phase instead of at runtime.